babyboomer53/Lesson-3/README.md

 I've been creating README files for only the last couple of classes, so it's still a work in progress.
 Consequently, the layout is something that will continue to evolve.

 Preparing README files takes so much time that I seldom proofread them.
 I apologize for any errors or omissions.
+With time, I'm sure I'll get faster.